From my cabin, where I’m practicing a six-point kata star – turn, breach, cock, point, fire, turn – I hear the lookout’s cries.

-Jack is already prepared, he runs a white flag up a wire to the rear of the Sequestria’s blimp.
+Jack is prepared.
+He runs a white flag up a wire to the rear of the Sequestria’s blimp.
 For a moment, both Constable ships ease off.
 Then they realize we are continuing to run and power up again.
-Both Constables fire simultaneously, but their shots fall short again.
+Both ships fire simultaneously, but their shots fall.
 We have bought ourselves a few valuable minutes.

-I stare ahead at Summertown still too far away.
+I stare ahead at Summertown.
+Still too far away.
 “Prepare for ascent.
 I want full buoyancy, but don’t lose forward momentum.”
 I can see three ships leaving Summertown’s port.
-One of them fires a warning shot, but whether at us or the Constables it’s impossible to tell.
+One fires a warning shot, but whether at us or the Constables it’s impossible to tell.
 Regardless, we are not stopping.

 Before long, it is us who are in range of Summertown’s big guns.
 They fire a warning shot, but we raise more white flags and continue to power forward as we rise.
 One of the Constable airships backs off as the hive fires more warning shots, but the other raises its own white flags and continue to pursue us.

-Finally, we are level with Summertown’s top ring of docks and need to ease our ascent.
+Finally, we are level with Summertown’s top ring of docks.
+We need to ease our ascent.
 As soon as the remaining Constable matches our altitude, it opens fire again.
 This time they are closer than ever.
-Their first shot punches a hole through one of our Latin sales, which starts to shred.
+Their first shot punches a hole through one of our Lateen sales, which instantly shreds.
 If we slow the ship to ease pressure on the sail, or to dock, we risk being annihilated.

 Magnus turns from the ship’s wheel.
-“Captain, if we don’t slow down we will ram the hive.”
+“Cap’n, if we don’t slow down we will ram the hive.”

 “Mr Tristan, if you can think of a quicker way to disembark this crew, I am open to suggestions.”

-On Summertown quay our headlong charge is noticed: screaming pandemonium breaks lose.
-Traders, hawkers, pedestrians, and dock workers flee for their lives.
+On Summertown quay our headlong charge is noticed.
+Screaming pandemonium breaks out.
+Traders, hawkers, pedestrians, dock workers, flee for their lives.
 The Sequestria streaks past the pontoon and skims over the heads of the crown on the quay.

 “Bring us about starboard Mr Tristan.”
 I pick up the speaking tube to the Cogglers.
 “All stop on the starboard engine, full power to port.
-Prepare to deflate the blimp on my mark.”
+Prepare to deflate the blimp.
+Dead-drop on my mark.”

-The quay has miraculously cleared.
+We are over the quay, which has miraculously cleared.
 I glance behind to see our pursuers have turned back.
 All we need to do is disembark and we are safe.
-The Sequestria turns parallel to the deserted quay and I give the order to release the gas.
+The Sequestria turns parallel to the deserted quay.
+“Dead-drop us onto the quay.
+Release the gas!”

-With a splintering crash, the Sequestria belly-flops onto the Reaver quay.
-Damage from the canons to our hull is worse than I thought.
-Gears, planks and people burst out through splits and holes as the ship’s structure crumples.
-The airship settles at an angle as more of the hull gives way, her blimp still aloft, but deflating fast.
+With a splintering crash, the Sequestria belly-flops onto the Rimmer quay.
+Cannon damage to our hull is worse than I thought.
+The ship’s hull collapses.
+Gears, planks, and people burst out through splits and holes as the ship’s structure crumples.
+The airship settles at an angle as more of the hull gives way.
+And the deflating blimp descends towards us.

 I grab the megaphone.
 “Abandon ship!
 All hands abandon ship!”

-Crew and passengers pour over the sides and through gaps in the hull—the last gasp of the Sequestria.
+Crew and passengers pour over the sides and through gaps in the hull — the last gasp of the Sequestria.
 I have no idea how many people we saved from annihilation, but it looks like a satisfyingly large number.
-I search for the Constables of the city states.
-Both airships are standing far off, comfortably out of range of Summertown’s big guns.
-Under my breath I curse the Constables and taunt their captains for failing to catch a wallowing transport with their sleek warships.
+I search for the Constabulary airships – both are standing far off, comfortably out of range of Summertown’s big guns.
+Under my breath I curse the Constables.
+Later, I will taunt their captains for failing to catch a wallowing transport with their sleek warships.